 Community Care Fund

-Unfortunately, many patients who seek help at the Osher Center are not able to afford to pay for treatment.
-To respond to this need, the Center has developed a Community Care Fund.
-With a sliding scale fee structure, we carefully consider each patient’s resources so that more patients can receive care.
+Many patients who seek help from the Osher Center are, unfortunately, underinsured and not able to afford treatment.
+To respond to their needs, the Center has developed the Community Care Fund.
+Using a sliding-scale fee structure, we carefully consider each patient’s resources to maximize the number of patients who can receive care.

-In keeping with UCSF’s tradition of providing access to healthcare to the greater Bay Area community, the Osher Center ensures that people suffering from serious or chronic medical problems can access the therapeutic and healing effects of integrative medicine, even if they have limited financial resources.
+In keeping with UCSF’s tradition of providing the greater San Francisco Bay Area with access to outstanding healthcare, the Osher Center ensures that people suffering from serious or chronic medical problems can benefit from the therapeutic and healing effects of integrative medicine, even if they have limited financial resources.

-Our patient stories demonstrate the Osher Center’s approach to care and how life changing it can be for people.
-Patient names have been changed to protect privacy.
+Our patients’ stories demonstrate the Osher Center’s life-changing approach to care.
+(Some patient names have been changed to protect privacy.)

-“I learned that I could be a partner with my doctor and the nurses and with my dialysis.
+“I learned that I could be a partner with my doctor and nurses and with my dialysis.
 Brook has helped guide me to find solutions and answers.
-My attitude in every part of my life has changed.
+My attitude in every part of my life has changed."

-Duane is awaiting a kidney transplant, and until a donor match is made and he can have the replacement surgery, Duane requires dialysis three times per week for three hours and 45 minutes.
+Duane is awaiting a kidney transplant.
+Until a donor match is made and he can have the replacement surgery, he requires almost four hours of dialysis, three times every week.

-When Duane began his first dialysis session, he experienced a loss of freedom.
-Being connected to a machine left him feeling powerless, trapped and vulnerable.
-Missing doctor appointments to avoid hearing bad news and feeling angry at dialysis sessions, he knew he needed help with acceptance.
-A nurse referred him to the Osher Center, and with the aid of the Community Care Fund, Duane took his first step towards helping himself.
-“I never thought my body would break down or that I would need to ask for help, [but] …when I would leave dialysis, I would feel so vulnerable, so sad, so defeated.
-Unless I was able to deal with my problems with acceptance—that there was not much they would really be able to do to help me.”
+During Duane’s initial dialysis session, he experienced a loss of freedom.
+Being connected to a machine left him feeling powerless, trapped, and vulnerable.
+Missing doctors’ appointments to avoid hearing bad news and feeling angry at dialysis sessions, he knew he needed help with acceptance.
+A nurse referred him to the Osher Center and, with the aid of the Community Care Fund, Duane felt empowered to help himself.
+“I never thought my body would break down or that I would need to ask for help, [but] when I would leave dialysis, I would feel so vulnerable, so sad, so defeated.
+Unless I was able to deal with my problems with acceptance, then there was not much they would really be able to do to help me.”

-At the Osher Center he met Brook Stone, MSW, LCSW.
+At the Osher Center, he met Brook Stone, a licensed clinical social worker.
 Working with Brook, Duane learned relaxation exercises and how to put things in a new perspective.
-Through guided imagery and relaxation techniques, Brook taught Duane techniques to deal with the anger and to approach dialysis differently.
-“I learned that I could be a partner with my doctor and the nurses and with my dialysis,” observed Duane.
+Through guided imagery and relaxation techniques, Brook taught Duane techniques to deal with his anger and to approach dialysis differently.
+“I learned that I could be a partner with my doctor and nurses and with my dialysis,” observed Duane.
 “Brook has helped guide me to find solutions and answers.
 My attitude in every part of my life has changed.
 When I leave [from a dialysis session], I take a walk in Golden Gate Park.”

-She received acupuncture and nutritional care to cope with the side effects of her treatments, and she joined the Mindfulness Based Stress Reduction group program to help with her fears.
-Her acupuncture treatments helped relieve her nausea, and the practice of mindfulness helped Christina to live in the present moment.
+Christina, an 18-year-old student, came to the Osher Center after a recurrence of pediatric cancer.
+She received acupuncture and nutritional care to cope with the side effects of her treatments, and she joined the Mindfulness-Based Stress Reduction group program to help with her fears.
+Her acupuncture treatments helped relieve her nausea, while her practice of mindfulness helped Christina to live in the present moment.

 Over time, Christina’s cancer went into remission.
 She felt as though this bout with the disease gave her the opportunity to heal, and she was able to resume her life with much less fear.
 Today, Christina is a national spokesperson for children living with and beyond cancer.